Why It Works

 2 cups uncooked long or medium grain rice

 2 tablespoons to 1/4 cup sugar (or brown sugar)

 3 cups water

-Heat coconut milk in a 2 quart heavy-bottomed saucepan over high heat until simmering.
-Reduce to medium low and cook, stirring frequently with a wooden spoon until reduced to a couple of tablespoons (see note).
+Heat coconut milk in a 2-quart heavy-bottomed saucepan over high heat until simmering.
+Reduce to medium-low and cook, stirring frequently with a wooden spoon until reduced to a couple of tablespoons (see notes).
 Continue to cook, stirring and scraping constantly until coconut oil breaks out and coconut solids cook down to a deep, dark brown, about 20 minutes total.